Logging Made Easy

 ```

-sudo apt update && sudo apt install curl jq unzip -y
+sudo apt install curl jq unzip ansible -y

 ```

-**2. Download and Unzip the latest version of LME**
+Download the latest release of LME and extract it to `~/LME`:

 curl -s https://api.github.com/repos/cisagov/LME/releases/latest | jq -r '.assets[0].browser_download_url' | xargs -I {} sh -c 'curl -L -O {} && unzip -d ~/LME $(basename {})'